 I stayed for so long it was time for them to pray again, so I said I would leave.
 I like them, they seem to like me, and we live in the same neighborhood.
 I will be back.

-Written by Sabina Lohr, Founder of Connect the Cultures
+Written by Sabina Lohr, creator of Connect the Cultures